DmitriyEshenko/accel-ppp-docs/pppoe.rst

   If this option is given ppp interface will be renamed using ifname as a template, i.e ``ifname=pppoe%d`` => *pppoe0*.

+.. admonition:: Note:

+  Also interface may renamed if RADIUS server send attribute ``NAS-Port-Id`` with custom name.
+Length this value not be more 16 characters.

 **ifname-in-sid=called-sid|calling-sid|both**
   By default is not defined.